DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Act II Summary.md

 * obtain the *Tome of Strahd* (750 XP)
 * restore the soul of Stella Wachter (1,750 XP)
 * gain entry to the gates of Krezk (750 XP)

+> [!info]+ **Vallakian Merchants**
+> While in Vallaki, players can purchase goods from Arasek Stockyard as described in <span class="citation">N5.
+Arasek Stockyard (p.
+115)</span>, but at the ordinary price provided in the *Player's Handbook*.
+>
+> In addition, players who peruse the town's stores can find most items with a price of 25 gp or less, including weapons and armor.
+Players can also purchase spellbook materials and spell components up to a value of 50 gp each.
+>
+> When purchasing items from the players, Vallakian merchants will pay the item's full value for magic items and treasure, but half of the item's value for all other goods (e.g., weapons or armor).
+Merchants also have limited funds.
+A store cannot provide more than 50 gold pieces for a single item, but may provide store credit for its remaining value.
 # Timeline
 Once the players arrive in Vallaki and Act II begins, the timeline of events unfolds as follows.
 ## Day Zero